-Adams Electric to return $2 million in Ownership Rewards
+Adams Electric returned $1.9 million in Ownership Rewards

-The money being retired represents a loan of capital to the cooperative for routine operations and expansion, with the understanding that the “loan” will be paid back to members in subsequent years as Ownership Rewards.
-Each member is allocated margins (the difference between the co-op’s revenues and expenses) based upon his or her use of electricity.
-This allocation continues to grow each year as the member purchases electricity from the cooperative.
-The Adams board votes annually to “retire” a portion of that allocation as Ownership Rewards.
+The money being returned represents an equity investment by members in the cooperative used for routine operations and expansion, with the understanding that it will be paid back in subsequent years.
+Each year members are credited with a portion of the margins as their equity investment based upon his or her use of electricity.
+The Adams board votes annually on whether to return a portion of that investment as Ownership Rewards.

-Members who move off co-op lines are encouraged to keep Adams Electric abreast of their mailing address, in order to continue receiving future ownership rewards.
-Likewise, those responsible for the estate of a deceased member need to file the proper paperwork in order to close out that member’s account.
+Members who move off co-op lines will continue to receive Ownership Rewards until their investment is completely returned.
+That is why it's strongly encouraged to keep Adams Electric abreast of changes with a mailing address.
+Likewise, those responsible for the estate of a deceased member need to file the proper paperwork to close out that member’s account.

-Rewards which go unclaimed are held for three years then used to fund college scholarships and member assistance programs.
+If Ownership Rewards can't be returned to a former member, then they are used locally to fund college scholarships and member assistance programs.